MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Procedural/README.md

 - ZOOM with Wild Emails
 - All DIVs and 2d-shapes: faster Population
 - Procedure for Key Board & MousePressed functions
+- Drawing text from .mp3 files
+- Populating variables from .txt files
-- Procedure for Text
+- Procedure for drawing Text
-- Images: multiple images to array (data structures)
 - Draw: button combinations to erase other 2-d shapes or images

+### To Include - Music Loading
 - Automatic Pathways using sketchPath() or similar
+- New Expectation: no more typing File Contents as Strings
+  - Music
+  - Images
+  - Strings in Text Files
+- Saving the State of the Program into a .txt file
+- Opening the program using a .txt program to populate variables
+- Images: multiple images to array (data structures)
+- Begin creating abstract procedures like returning the smaller number
+  - Code can be called anytime independant of the varaibles used
--
+- TBA

 ---